 With less than less than three years to 2020 it seems pretty certain that Ireland is not going to reach its cumulative European Union (EU) target of 16 percent from renewable energy sources (RES) by 2020.
 Bearing that in mind, one might have expected low attendance and an atmosphere reminiscent of a Hollywood movie “situation room” at the Irish Bioenergy Association (IrBEA) annual conference in Castleknock, Co.
 Dublin last Thursday.
 Wrong on both counts.

 There is a lot to get cracking with as, according to figures shown by Matthew Clancy, Programme Manager, Low Carbon Technologies, Sustainable Energy Authority of Ireland (SEAI), the country was at 9.1 percent in 2015 of which over half is renewable electricity (5.5 percent) followed by renewable heat 2.5 percent) and transport (1.1 percent).
-These figures are undeniably far south of where the country needs to be unless of course some sort of (divine) intervention takes place in the meanwhile.
+These figures are undeniably far south of where the country needs to be unless, of course, some sort of (divine) intervention takes place in the meantime.

-The latter three; agriculture, food- and drinks industry are strategic export oriented sectors that could do much to reduce the RES gap using existing resources while enhancing their market competitiveness.
+The latter three; the agriculture, food- and drinks industries are strategic export-oriented sectors that could do much to reduce the RES gap using existing resources while enhancing their market competitiveness.
 Tying in with the Irish Food Board, Bord Bia’s “Origin Green” national sustainability programme, springs to mind as a way forward.

 The immediate pressing issue is how big this gap will end up being, in which sub-sector(s), whether or not something can or should be done about it and to what cost given that the country faces hefty post-2020 fines, estimated to be in the region of EUR 300 million per annum for non-compliance.

-Though, as Bruton suggested, there is not much point to overly dwell on the fines at the moment given that it will be at least 2024 before the what, how much and paid when will be apparent.
+However, as Bruton suggested, there is not much point in overly dwelling on the fines at the moment given that it will be at least 2024 before the what, how much and paid when will be apparent.
 Bruton is right, much could happen between now and then and there’s no point in crying over spilt milk.

 More to the point Clancy highlighted that bioenergy has seen significant growth over the period and that closing the gap to meeting the 2020 RES targets will largely hinge on mobilising more bioenergy from agriculture and forestry.
 Last week’s announcement by the European Investment Bank (EIB) that it approved over EUR 118 million in funds for developing the Irish forest sector is welcome news.